-Union members also turned down the township's first proposal March 14 that required a 7.5 percent concession to salary for benefits and 2 percent salary increases for 2012 and 2013.
+Union members also turned down the township's that required a 7.5 percent concession to salary for benefits and 2 percent salary increases for 2012 and 2013.

 The vote resulted in eight layoffs and 16 demotion to offset the township's roughly $3.4 million deficit.

 West Orange Mayor Robert Parisi called the second vote "unfortunate" and the "final attempt" at negotiations.